Presented by Donna Miller

 Donna and her husband run a diverse garden operation in Canterbury, NH known as Petals in the Pines, which consists of 25 different theme gardens.
 She’ll share slides of her “Monarch Way Station” and “Monarch Maternity Ward,” two gardens designed specifically to attract monarchs.

-Guests are welcome to attend the business meeting as well as the program free of charge.
+Guests are welcome to attend the business meeting as well as the program at no charge.